 Here you’ll get to discover our authentic photographs and experiences of our travels to wonderful and educating locations around the world.
 Let the adventures unfold into stories, tips and advice, we share our experiences with you because if we can travel, so can you!

+TOP 5 BEACHES IN OMAN YOU HAVE TO VISIT Here are the top 5 beaches in Oman you have to visit.
 Oman has stunning beaches, golden sand, clear waters, hot weather and sunshine all year round.
 The beaches of Oman make the perfect holiday for beach lovers and sun seekers.
-Here are the top 5 beaches in Oman you have to visit.
 1) Ras al Hadd - also known as Turtle Beach.
 Ras Al Hadd beach is located on the eastern tip of Oman, below Muscat and nearby the port town of Sur lays.
-The beach is home to Ras Al Jinz Turtle Reserve which covers 120 sq km, it is estimated that the protected area hosts 6,000 to 13,000 green turtles annually....
+The beach is home to Ras Al Jinz Turtle Reserve which covers 120 sq km, it is estimated that the protected area...

-Everyone has heard the term Bucket List, but what is it and how do you create one and check off your bucket list?
+Everyone has heard it but what is a bucket lis?
+How do you get started and create one and best of all check off your list?
 Here I tell you how to make a bucket list and live it.
+My bucket list consisted of two things; places I wanted to visit that inspired me and secondly things I wanted to experience in my life.

-See these top tips for planning worst case scenarios when travelling abroad.
 For solo travellers and single parents looking for the best tips on planning worst case scenarios when travelling.
-When travelling solo or with kids it's good practice to have a contingency plan just incase things don't go the way they should.
+It's good practice to have a contingency plan just incase things don't go the way they should.
 Whether in your own country or abroad where you may not speak the local language or know your way around.
-It's practical to be prepared.
-It may not be as exciting as the best beaches to visit in Thailand but it is useful as travellers we live in...